kovidgoyal/calibre/manual/faq.rst

     * Try rebooting your computer and running a registry cleaner like `Wise registry cleaner <http://www.wisecleaner.com>`_.
     * Try a clean install.
 That is, uninstall calibre, delete :file:`C:\\Program Files\\Calibre2` (or wherever you previously chose to install calibre).
 Then re-install calibre.
 Note that uninstalling does not touch your books or settings.
     * Try downloading the installer with an alternate browser.
 For example if you are using Internet Explorer, try using Firefox or Chrome instead.
-    * If you get an error about a missing DLL on windows, then most likely, the permissions on your temporary folder are incorrect.
+    * If you get an error about a missing DLL on Windows, then most likely, the permissions on your temporary folder are incorrect.
 Go to the folder :file:`C:\\Users\\USERNAME\\AppData\\Local` in Windows explorer and then right click on the :file:`Temp` folder and select :guilabel:`Properties` and go to the :guilabel:`Security` tab.
 Make sure that your user account has full control for this folder.

-If you still cannot get the installer to work and you are on windows, you can use the `calibre portable install <http://calibre-ebook.com/download_portable>`_, which does not need an installer (it is just a zip file).
+If you still cannot get the installer to work and you are on Windows, you can use the `calibre portable install <http://calibre-ebook.com/download_portable>`_, which does not need an installer (it is just a zip file).

 My antivirus program claims calibre is a virus/trojan?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~